SheCodesAus/she-codes-crowdfunding-api-project-Ijeona/README.md

 ​
 ### External libraries used
 ​
-- [ ] django-filter
+- [x] django-filter
 ​
 ​
 ## Part A Submission
 ​
-- [ ] A link to the deployed project.
+- [x] A link to the deployed project - https://billowing-flower-9426.fly.dev/
-- [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
+- [x] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
-- [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
+- [x] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
-- [ ] A screenshot of Insomnia, demonstrating a token being returned.
+- [x] A screenshot of Insomnia, demonstrating a token being returned.
-- [ ] Your refined API specification and Database Schema.
+- [x] Your refined API specification and Database Schema.
 ​
 ### Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
 ​